skotopes/ovw/README.md

 - Start FastCGI daemon: ./manage.py StartFCGI
 - Install nginx(or other fastcgi capable server) and use fcgi.sock for application upstream.

+# CRL Syncronization

+Use ssh keys if you need it.
+Or disable it in your local configuration file.

 # Example configuration for nginx

 		server {